EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

 Stmt: [run client () sql cos timezone = local SELECT increments(insert_timestamp), max(insert_timestamp) as timestamp , avg(chemicalscale4ai_pv) as avg_val from cos_wp_analog where insert_timestamp >= '2024-07-26T20:08:44.761Z' and insert_timestamp <= '2024-07-27T02:08:44.761Z' limit 1260;]
 </code></pre>

-To specify a different time interval, specify the interval in the JSON Payload.
+To query with a different time interval, specify the interval in the JSON Payload.
-The following example will overwrite the optimized setting with a user defined interval for evet 10 minutes (note also that the Payload includes the trace option enabled):
+The following example overwrites the optimized setting with a user defined interval.
+In the example below, each data point represents 10 minutes interval and provides to Grafana the average min and max values for each 10 minutes (note also that the Payload includes the trace option enabled):

 <pre class="code-frame"><code class="language-sql">JSON
 {
   "type": "increments",
   "time_column": "insert_timestamp",
   "value_column": "chemicalscale4ai_pv",
-  "functions": ["avg"],
+  "functions": ["avg", "min", "max"],
   "grafana": {
     "format_as": "timeseries"
   },